adopt-liveview/adopt-liveview/priv/pages/2026/04-24-v2-conditional-rendering-en_US.md

 """
 } %% .callout

 Let's learn some ways to render HTML depending on certain conditions.
-Lets update our PageLive:
+Let's update our PageLive:

 ## Using `if-else` for simple cases